Ravij-p/Sandhan/ADMIN_SETUP_GUIDE.md

    - Review student feedback
    - Optimize course content

-Your Sandhan App is now ready for production use with full admin capabilities!
+Your Tushti IAS App is now ready for production use with full admin capabilities!